valueflows/vf-graphql/README.md

 # This Project Has Moved

-This project has moved to a GitLab instance
+All activity and development of this project has moved to a GitLab instance:

 https://lab.allmende.io/valueflows/vf-graphql

-This project is only here for archival purposes.
+This project only remains here for archival purposes.

 ## vf-graphql